Seven Beauties (ballet): Synopsis

 A storm catches Bahram Shah during a hunt.
-While looking for a shelter in ruins of an old castle, he met a hermit, who shows him images of seven beauties from different countries.
-It seems to Bahram that the beauties are revived and are going round with amazing dances.
+While looking for a shelter in ruins of an old castle, he meets a hermit, who shows him images of seven beauties from different countries.
+It seems to Bahram that the beauties come to life and perform amazing dances for him.
 At daybreak the beauties disappear.
 Bahram leaves the palace and goes home.
 On the road he sees a stately youngster Manzar and his sister Aysha competing in a bow.
 Bahram calls Manzar to compete.
 Then they exchange gifts according to custom.
 Bahram gives Manzar a belt, and he gives him a sword.
 After Manzar goes away, Bahram makes Aysha a declaration of love.
 Aysha also confesses to the hunter.
 And when servants and a vizier come for lost Bahram, Aysha and Manzar know that this young hunter is none other than the Shah.
-Vizier informs him about the Khazars’ invasion.
+Vizier informs him about the Khazars' invasion.

 Bahram gives authority to the vizier and takes the field.
-But the vizier, who has a plan about seizure of power, charges two of his closes to disguise themselves in Khazars’ costume, to catch up and kill the Shah.
+But the vizier, who has a plan about seizure of power, charges two of his closes to disguise themselves in Khazars' costume, to catch up and kill the Shah.
 A gloomy demonstration is observed on the square and population begs for mercy.
 Captivated girls follow the defaulters.
-Fierce servants of the Shah pounce on goods on stores, plunder and demolish everything which fall into their hands, after which the population terribly runs away.
-At that time the vizier enjoys the power, goes down to underground treasury, where he wears splendid clothes.
-He dreams of that day, when he’ll be a Shah.
-At that time a killer comes and says that they couldn’t attempt on the Shah’s life.
-Then voices of horn are heard.
+Fierce servants of the Shah pounce on goods on stores, plunder and demolish everything which fall into their hands, after which the population runs away.
+At that time the vizier enjoys the power, descends to the underground treasury where he wears splendid clothes.
+He dreams of the day when he will be Shah.
+At that time a killer comes and says that they couldn't attempt on the Shah's life.
+Then the sound of a horn are heard.
 Returning to the capital Bahram, who knows about the conspiracy, wants a reprisal.
-But he can’t leave the palace because of the vizier’s guards.
+But he can't leave the palace because of the vizier's guards.
 Then Manzar calls armed craftsmen for help.
 At that time, a solemn demonstration led by the vizier goes out from the palace.
 He gives Bahram symbols of power.
-Manzar knows about the vizier’s perfidy, but the vizier kills close before the Shah’s eyes, to show his loyalty to the Shah and that allegedly he was the organizer of the conspiracy.
+Manzar knows about the vizier's perfidy, but the vizier kills close before the Shah's eyes, to show his loyalty to the Shah and that allegedly he was the organizer of the conspiracy.
 Guards disarm the population, tie up craftsmen and Manzar and imprison them.